yash04747/docs/docs/premium/social-profiles.md

 )
 ```

 The `icons` argument may also be used to edit profiles from the default set.
 In this instance, you'd need only specify the argument you'd like to alter.
-The following example would alter the Apple profile by changing the name (with apologies in advance to Mac fan boys), label, and default state.
+The following example would alter the Apple profile by changing the name (with apologies in advance to Mac fanboys), label, and default state.

 ```php
 'icons' => array(